babarrett/mitosis-docs/mitosis-testing.md

     * wireless module pin-1 & pin-11 = GND = header pin-4
   * Wireless module, initial tests can be done without The Pro Micro, just attach the wireless module to the receiver PCB.
-  * Double-check ST_LINK V2 cable connection (in the right order, making contact) to wireless modual
+  * Double-check ST_LINK V2 cable connection (in the right order, making contact) to wireless module
   * Wireless module, flashing using OpenOCD works?

 #### Keyboard units